Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 * Flow - prep for emailing potential Teaching Assistants by creating Campaign Member child records
 * Invokable Methods in Apex - thank the Instructor by posting a Thanks badge

-Process Builder will be used to combine these tools into a single process that can be easily shared for business and IT collaboration.
+Process Builder will be used to combine these actions in processes that can easily be shared for business and IT collaboration.

 Let's get started!